 The mother/son team of Elisa and Brian Marzano epitomizes that description.
-They welcomed us warmly into their second home (Marzano Italian Restaurant) with gifts of eggs from Elisa’s hens, offers of freshly-brewed coffee and snacks, and concern for our comfort.
+They welcomed us warmly into their second home (Marzano Italian Restaurant, near Pacific Lutheran University) with gifts of eggs from Elisa’s hens, offers of freshly-brewed coffee and snacks, and concern for our comfort.

-“Farm-to-Table” describes all of the restaurants contributing recipes to Tacoma Aroma: Savor the Flavor.
+“Farm-to-Table” describes all of the restaurants contributing recipes to Tacoma Aroma: Savor the Flavor to some extent.
 Many of these eateries are also implementing “Ocean-Friendly” practices like eliminating their use of plastic straws, disposable utensils, or styrofoam to-go containers… doing their part to become “plastic-free to save our sea.”

 So it was an honor to step into the kitchen at Primo.
 Charlie shared tips and tricks with us as he prepared Crostini with Melted Brie & Ramps, Burrata with Pan-Roasted Sweet Peppers and Tapenade, and Porcini-crusted Halibut and Asparagus with Citrus Beurre Blanc.